jerryzhou196/databricks-grafana/README.md

 - [terraformatically](https://docs.databricks.com/en/dev-tools/terraform/index.html) deploy using [Databricks Cluster Policies](https://docs.databricks.com/en/init-scripts/index.html)

-- leverage Grafana Mimir Cloud's pricing model ($8/month for 1k series, which is **far cheaper** than other vendors like DataDog).
+- leverage Grafana Mimir Cloud's pricing model ($8/month for 1k series, which is **far cheaper** than other vendors like DataDog)

+# why monitor and alert?

 https://github.com/user-attachments/assets/febe56b1-cc39-4915-a90d-859e73f2aa0b

-# why monitor and alert?
 A robust monitoring and alerting system lets DevOps and engineering teams proactively answer the following questions to help maintain a healthy and stable production environment:

 1) **Health check:** Are your jobs and your core/golden signals healthy?